80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of a bell

-Example sentence Ding-dong, she rang the doorbell, but no one answered.
+Example in a sentence Ding-dong, she rang the doorbell, but no one answered.

 28. Drip